OpenRoberta/openroberta-lab/Docker/_README.md

 * the crosscompiler binaries itself.
 They are installed by calling `apt`
 * header etc. to use together with the cross compiler.
 They are copied from a clone of the git repository `ora-cc-rsc`.
+* openroberta helper libraries for lejos, nao and raspberryPi.

 _Note:_ If the git repository `ora-cc-rsc` is changed, the base image and all images built upon the base image must be rebuilt.
 This doesn't occur often.
 But better do not forget.